tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 # Introduction

 A Cryptographically Relevant Quantum Computer (CRQC) could break traditional asymmetric cryptograph algorithms: e.g RSA, ECDSA; which are widely deployed authentication options of IKEv2.
-New Post-Quantum Cryptograph (PQC) algorithms for digital signature are being standardized at the time of writing like NIST {{ML-DSA}}, however consider potential flaws in the new algorithm's specifications and implementations, it will take time for these new PQC algorithms to be field proven.
+New Post-Quantum Cryptograph (PQC) algorithms for digital signature were recently published like NIST {{ML-DSA}}, however consider potential flaws in the new algorithm's specifications and implementations, it will take time for these new PQC algorithms to be field proven.
 So it is risky to only use PQC algorithms before they are mature.
 There is more detailed discussion on motivation of a hybrid approach for authentication in {{Section 1.3 of I-D.ietf-pquip-hybrid-signature-spectrums}}.

-This document describes a IKEv2 hybrid authentication scheme that contains both traditional and PQC algorithms, so that authentication is secure as long as one algorithm in the hybrid scheme is secure.
+This document describes an IKEv2 hybrid authentication scheme that contains both traditional and PQC algorithms, so that authentication is secure as long as one algorithm in the hybrid scheme is secure.

+Each IPsec peer announce the support of hybrid authentication via SUPPORTED_AUTH_METHODS notification as defined in {{RFC9593}}, generates and verifies AUTH payload using composite signature like the procedures defined in {{I-D.ietf-lamps-pq-composite-sigs}}.

 Following two types of setup are covered:

 1. Type-1: A single certificate that has composite key as defined in {{I-D.ietf-lamps-pq-composite-sigs}}
 2. Type-2: Two certificates, one with traditional algorithm key and one with PQC algorithm key